-Figuring out who is at fault in a traffic accident is a matter of deciding who was careless.
+Figuring out who is at fault in a traffic accident is usually a matter of deciding who was careless (or "negligent" in legalese).
 And, for vehicle accidents, there is a set of official written rules telling people how they are supposed to drive and providing guidelines by which liability may be measured.
 These rules of the road are the traffic laws everyone must learn to pass the driver's license test.
 Complete rules are contained in each state's vehicle code, and they apply not only to automobiles but also to motorcycles, bicycles, and pedestrians.

-In other situations, whether or not there was a violation will be less obvious -- a common example is a crash that occurs when drivers both merge into a single lane of traffic.
-These cases may be governed by the law of negligence.
+In other situations, whether or not there was a traffic violation will be less obvious—a common example is a crash that occurs when two vehicles merge into a single lane of traffic.
+These cases are usually governed by the law of negligence.
 A driver, pedestrian, or cyclist who is "negligent" (that is, behaved in a thoughtless or careless manner) will be found at least partially at fault for causing the accident.

 If someone hits you from behind, the accident is virtually always that driver's fault, regardless of the reason you stopped.
 A basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of the driver.
-If the driver cannot stop, he is not driving as safely as the person in front of him.
+A tailing driver who cannot stop in time to avoid a rear-end accident is not driving safely.

-The other surefire part of rear-end accident claims is that the vehicle damage proves how the accident happened.
+The other near-certainty in rear-end accident claims is that the vehicle damage proves how the accident happened.
 If the other car's front end and your car's rear end are both damaged, there can be no doubt that you were struck from the rear.

-In some situations, both you and the car behind you will be hit when a third car runs into the car behind you and pushes it into the rear of your car.
-In that case, it is the driver of the third car who is at fault and against whose liability insurance you would file a claim.
+There might be a chain reaction accident where both you and the car behind you were hit when a third car ran into the car behind you and pushed it into the rear of your car.
+In that case, it's usually the driver of the third car who is at fault and against whose liability car insurance you would file a claim.
 For a step-by-step guide to protecting your legal rights after an accident, see How to Win Your Personal Injury Claim by Joseph Matthews (Nolo).

-A car making a left turn is almost always liable to a car coming straight in the other direction.
+A driver making a left turn is almost always liable to a car coming straight in the other direction.
 Exceptions to this near-automatic liability can occur if:

 Whatever the contributing factors, the law says the car making the left turn must wait until it can safely complete the turn before moving in front of oncoming traffic.
 Also, the location of the damage on the cars sometimes makes it difficult for the other driver to argue that the accident happened in some way other than during a left turn.
 So, if you have had an accident in which you ran into someone who was making a left turn in front of you, almost all other considerations of fault go out the window, and the other driver is nearly always liable.